LapTQ/hello-cpp/summaries/behind-the-scene.md

     4. The temporary object is copy assigned to `mainres` => Resource acquired
     5. The temporary object is destroyed => Resource destroyed
     6. `mainres` is destroyed => Resource destroyed

+    => 👎️ unnecessarily expensive copying
-* Copy semantics and Move semantics:
+* Move semantics:
-    * **Copy semantics**:
-        * refers to how copies of objects are made.
-        * For class types, copy semantics are typically implemented via the copy constructor and copy assignment operator.
-    * **Move semantics**:
-        * determine how the data from one object is moved (transfer ownership) to another object.
-        * 👍 When move semantics is invoked, any data member that can be moved is moved, and any data member that can’t be moved is copied. => more efficient than copy semantics

-* Move constructors and move assignment:
     * while the copy constructors/assignment take a **const l-value reference** parameter, the move constructors/assignment use **non-const rvalue reference** parameters:
     ```C++
     template<typename T>
     class Auto_ptr
     {
         // ...

         // Move constructor
         Auto_ptr(Auto_ptr&& a) noexcept
             : m_ptr(a.m_ptr)
         {
             a.m_ptr = nullptr;	// don't forget
         }

         // Move assignment
         Auto_ptr& operator=(Auto_ptr&& a) noexcept
         {
             // Self-assignment detection
             if (&a == this)
                 return *this;

             delete m_ptr;

             m_ptr = a.m_ptr;
             a.m_ptr = nullptr;	// don't forget

             return *this;
         }
     };

+    // ...
     ```
     Here is what happens:
     1. `res` is constructed in `generateResource()` => Resource acquired
     2. When `res` is returned by value, it's move constructed to a temporary object, then `res` is destroyed.
     3. The temporary object is move assigned to `mainres`, then the temporary object is destroyed.
     4. `mainres` is destroyed => Resource destroyed

 * ⚠️ Normally, when an object is being initialized with (or assigned) an object of the **same type**, copy semantics will be used (assuming the copy isn’t elided).
 However, when all of the following are true, move semantics will be invoked instead:
     1. The type of the object supports move semantics.
-        2. The object is being initialized/assigned with an rvalue object of the same type, or when an automatic l-values is returned from a function **by value**.
+    2. The object is being initialized/assigned with an rvalue object of the same type.
     3. The move isn’t elided.

-    * ✅ For move-capable types, move semantics is invoked **automatically** when **returning by value**.
+* ✅ For move-capable types, move semantics might be invoked **automatically** when **returning by value** from a function, even if the returned object is an l-value.

     Both `std::vector` and `std::string` support move semantics => it is okay to return them by value!!!
 * **Implicit** move constructor/assignment: ... if all of the following are true:
     1. There are no user-declared copy constructors/assignment.
     2. There are no user-declared move constructors/assignment.
     3. There is no user-declared destructor.

     These move functions will do a member-wise move as follows:
     * If member has a move constructor or move assignment (as appropriate), it will be invoked.
     * Otherwise, the member will be copied.

     ⚠️ This means that implicit constructor/assignment will copy pointers, not move them!
 If you want to move a pointer member, you will need to define the move constructor and move assignment yourself.

 * ✅ `std::move`:
     * a function that casts (using `static_cast`) its argument into an r-value reference, so that move semantics can be invoked